FlorinAndrei/TensorAim/README.md

 The interface between servo and computer is provided by the [Pololu Mini Maestro 12-Channel](https://www.pololu.com/product/1352) USB servo controller.
 The controller has 12 outputs and can control up to 12 independent servos.
 Each output speaks the PWM protocol typically used by R/C gear.
 The controller input is USB/serial and is plugged into the computer.

+Power for the servo is provided, as is standard with R/C, by a LiPo battery via an ESC BEC.

 ## Current status

 Target detection, aiming with servo - ready for testing with laser.